markbogorad/RCM/README.md

 - Data clean final
 - Prospecting tool rough draft
 - Email scraper to agent conversion
+- Copilot Agents Demo Video

 ### Week 8

 ### Week 9
+- Sales pitch presentation

 ### Week 10
+- Summer Analyst presentation
-- Presentation
+     - Team I'm on
-     - RAM pitch (2 mins)
+     - Overview of RAM
+     - How are we positioned to add value and how we build a differentiatied approach
-     - What I did with tech - story to sales pitch
+     - What I did - agentic architecture
-     - Sales process
+     - Show impact
-     - Where RAM differentiates itself and the final application
-- Do project 1 sometime here (sales pitch), maybe pitch high yeild muni
+     - Transition into forward thinking
+     - Presentation shuld flow like a funnel

 ### RAM Pitch
 - About RAM